 - Inability to walk unassisted

 - Unusual behavior

-- Confusion or lack of understanding
+- Confusion or lack of understanding of basic facts

 - Disorientation to place, time and/or location